imagitama/import-firestore-to-supabase/README.md

 Then run the script:

     npm start

-By default it does a "dry run" to give you a chance to review your schema/queries.
-Disable it like so:

-    npm start -- --go

-Enable output of useful things for debugging:

-    npm start -- --debug
+Note that by default it does not write to Supabase (but will read your Firestore collections).

 ### CLI options